 Federal loans come with several options to help you manage your debt post-graduation, such as income-driven repayment plans and forgiveness programs.
 These options are all outlined in your MPN.
 You’ll want to take time to review them, especially as you enter the repayment phase of your borrowing journey.

-Your private student loan promissory note will also outline your repayment options and any borrower benefits you have access to (such as reduced-payment plans or forbearance).
+If you have private student loans, your promissory note will also outline your repayment options and any borrower benefits you have access to (such as reduced-payment plans or forbearance).
 Before signing the contract, you’ll want to review the repayment details and make sure everything you have discussed with your lender is reflected in the promissory note.

 Deferment Options